- Falmouth Campus

 Building professional experience

 The MA in Creative Education allows you to reflect on your teaching practice and subject context, in order to explore this in relation to current thinking and research in learning and teaching.
 The course is founded on the dimensions of the UK Professional Standards Framework for teaching and supporting learning in higher education.
 It explores key areas of activity, core knowledge and professional values, and explores these within the context of the creative disciplines.
-The PGCHE offers a route to Fellowship of the Higher Education Academy.
-Participants have the opportunity to engage with technical and digital innovations relevant to their subject teaching, as well as inform their approaches to teaching through an understanding of creative pedagogy.

 How the course is taught